Climate Change and the Workplace: Towards Net Zero Carbon

 Clients, employees and stakeholders will require advice, and it’s more than likely that workplace tenders and bids will soon expect clear reference to energy reduction.

-This one day seminar addresses what workplace designers, managers and consultants need to know about and do in readiness for these changes.
+This one day seminar is not another talk-shop.
+We will address what workplace designers, managers and consultants need to know about and do in readiness for these changes.

 We’re putting together this one day conference as a special addition to our usual event schedule.

 Speakers and Sessions Include